 The little girls slid down the slides with their fairy wings on and were granting wishes to all of the adults, who were big fans of the flower crowns as well!

 If you’ve seen my other posts, you now know that I don’t include many photos of our party guests for privacy reasons!

 The Kids got to take home bags of treats and fairy dust from our spectacular dessert table as well!

 As a special treat for our adult guests, I had a SnapChat Geo Filter created by Serena of Filter Me Forever and it was a Hit!
 Here are some of the snaps our guests captured.

-I hope you enjoyed the details in Scarlett’s Fairy Garden as much as I did creating them!
+I hope you enjoyed the details in Scarlett’s Fairy Garden!
 If you have any questions feel free to leave a comment or submit an inquiry at the contact page!

 All of the beautiful photos in this post were taken by the talented Angelica of Angel Rijina Photography

 Please Share, Pin or simply Like this post to let me know you stopped by!